filipecalasans/realTimePlot/README.md

 *PlotArea* is an UI component that inherits the class *QCustomPlot* and provides Real Time Plot similar to an Oscilloscope.

 You might want to see the QCustomPlot documentation to see what features it provides by default.
-Fell free to customize or subclass *PlotArea* as needed.
+Feel free to customize or subclass *PlotArea* as needed.

 ## Example